HITECHCRIME/HC_OVERVIEW/README.md

 # Tech that goes along with the conceptual

-Full frame 35mm cinema Sigma FP + VOIGTLANDER 35MM F1.4 MC "This lens has a lot of character.
+Full frame 35mm cinema Sigma FP + VOIGTLANDER 35MM F1.4 SC "This lens has a lot of character.
 Something about it makes snapshot look like **memories**.
 Though it's not a "clean lens"."
 Vintage lens used for hitech themes.
 The image of a memory is an important aspect of this specific setup (bokeh+grain type).
 There is a unique distortion of the background as well.

 # Transfer these into album plot progression